 Duties of a HIPAA Privacy Officer

-Under the HIPAA Privacy Rule, each company must nominate a specific “Privacy Officer” who maintains responsibility for developing and implementing any policies and procedures needed to become or remain HIPAA compliant.
+Under the HIPAA Privacy Rule, each company must nominate a specific “Privacy Officer” who maintains responsibility for developing and implementing any policies and procedures needed to become HIPAA compliant.
 Safeguarding PHI is an increasingly complex job, and the trend is likely to continue due to changes in the technological landscape, employee turnover, and updates to the HIPAA law itself.
 All of your questions about what this position entails, who this person should be & what they should have knowledge about will be answered here.

 When it comes to complying with The Healthcare Insurance Portability and Accountability Act, each covered entity or business associate is required to designate someone within the organization to take point for all HIPAA questions and as the administrator for all HIPAA compliance actions.
 This position can be delegated to an existing employee or can be a new full-time hire depending on the size of your organization and the time that it will take to manage the organization’s HIPAA compliance.
 Different HIPAA compliance frameworks and platforms have assigned different names: Security officer, privacy officer, HIPAA Compliance officer, etc. At Accountable, our goal has always been to simplify all of the complicated expectations of HIPAA in order to ease the process of becoming compliant.
 Because of this, we refer to this important position as the Privacy Officer but all of these terms that are used refer to the same job in the end.